oyvinddd/twitch-ios-sdk/README.md

 **⚠️ THIS SOFTWARE IS UNOFFICIAL AND IS IN NO WAY ENDORSED BY TWITCH.TV ⚠️**

 This SDK is a modern, lightweight wrapper around the [official Twitch API](https://dev.twitch.tv/docs/api/).
 Its main purpose is to make your life easier when building apps that needs to integrate with the various Twitch services.
-The code is 100% Swift and deployment target has been set to **iOS 12**.
+The code is 100% Swift and does not rely on any external dependencies.
+Deployment target has been set to **iOS 12**.

 **Note!** Although the SDK does support some of [the old Twitch API](https://dev.twitch.tv/docs/v5) (V5/Kraken) services, these have been deprecated in favor of the new Helix API services and will most likely be completely removed by Twitch in the near future.